apache/zeppelin/docs/index.md

 - Runtime jar dependency loading from local filesystem or maven repository.
 Learn more about [dependency loader](./interpreter/spark.html#dependencyloading).
 - Canceling job and displaying its progress

-For the further information about Apache Spark in Zeppelin, please see [Spark interpreter for Apache Zeppelin](./interpreter/spark.html).
+For the further information about Apache Spark in Apache Zeppelin, please see [Spark interpreter for Apache Zeppelin](./interpreter/spark.html).

 <br />
 ## Data visualization